 So how has your background informed Tusks?

 The most obvious is the setting: I live in Scotland, and Tusks takes place in a semi-mythical version of the country.
-I also wanted Tusks to be a game that people could play and see recognisable elements.
-The fact that most of the characters in Tusks are fat is because I'm fat as well.
+I also wanted Tusks to be a game that people could play and see recognizable elements.
+Most of the characters in Tusks are fat is because I'm fat as well.
 It's hard to see positive images of fat people in any medium, let alone queer games.

 The character I find fascinating is the orc with one arm.

 Ah, that's Ferdag.
-We so rarely see characters in games with disabilities – even in the ones that are all about war, violence, shooting, maiming, stabbing, and slashing.
-That's partially due to perceived issues with modelling characters.
+We so rarely see characters in games with disabilities—even in the ones that are all about war, violence, shooting, maiming, stabbing, and slashing.
+That's partially due to perceived issues with modeling characters.
 But it's also due to well-meaning but self-defeating worry about not representing disabled people perfectly, of the feeling that disabled bodies are taboo, dangerous, and non-sexual.
 Ferdag is your typical mercenary warrior whose arm had to be amputated due to severe injury, and who has had to find new ways to adapt to the warrior life.

 Are LGBTIQ games a growing market?

 They definitely are a growing market.
-There's a surge of interest in exploring games by, for and about members of marginalised groups of all kinds, including those who're members of marginalised gender and sexual orientations.
+There's a surge of interest in exploring games by, for and about members of marginalized groups of all kinds, including those who're members of marginalized gender and sexual orientations.